Waultics/coinmarketcap-history/README.md

 ## Installation

-This script requires Python 2 to be available at /usr/bin/python.
+Running this script as-is requires Python 2 to be available at /usr/bin/python.
 This is the case by default with macOS.

 ## Usage